Juan Ramon Sánchez (judge): Federal judicial service

 On November 25, 2003, Sánchez was nominated by President George W. Bush to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Jay Waldman.
 Sánchez was confirmed by the United States Senate on June 23, 2004, and received his commission on June 24, 2004.

 On August 1, 2018, Sánchez became the first Latino chief judge of the Eastern District of Pennsylvania, due to the announced retirement of Lawrence F. Stengel.
 Sánchez resigned from that position on March 4, 2024.

+Notable cases

 In February 2019, Sanchez found that the University of the Sciences had not breached its contractual promise of a fair process when it expelled a student accused of campus sexual assault without providing a live hearing or an opportunity to cross examine witnesses.
 His judgment was then reversed by the unanimous United States Court of Appeals for the Third Circuit in May 2020.